-I was born in Levice, a town in the south-west of Slovakia and grew up in Šahy, even smaller town at the Hungarian border.
+I was born in Levice, a town in the south-west of Slovakia and I grew up in Šahy, even smaller town at the Hungarian border.
 Like with every little child, my world view was shaped mainly by my parents and grandparents.
-When I was about 10 years old, I realized that in your family you are the best child (together with my brother) but out there are plenty of kids who learn better, play football better and are allowed to stay out longer.
+When I was about 10 years old, I realized that in your family I was the best child (together with my brother) but out there are plenty of kids who learn better, play football better and are allowed to stay out longer.
 Here I started to form my own life experience.
 I wasn’t a bad student but my actions were always oriented towards pleasing the authorities and avoiding punishment.

 At high school, we used to have gymnastics lesson (part of compulsory P. E. if the teacher takes it seriously) in an old-school underground gym.
 There were weights, gymnastic equipment including parallel bars and vaults, and the walls were covered in posters of famous bodybuilders, including Schwarzenegger and Kevin Levrone.
 I sucked at the stuff…I could not do a single pull-up.
 But I started practicing at home: push-ups, sit-ups and so on.
 Later I played a lot of hockey and football although my parents wanted me to practice more piano.
 After a year, I managed to pump out 5.5 pull-ups.
 I felt motivated and carried on in sports despite lacking talent.

 Mother, grandfather and friend Peťo.